 What Type Of Sound: Stereo Or Surround?

-Although the option of surround sound seems cool, in reality, a headset can only capture so much of that effect.
+Although the option of surround sound seems cool, in reality, a set of headphones can only capture so much of that effect.
 Most surround sound systems only become really obvious in rooms with speakers at every corner.

-However, most configurations of surround sound systems in headsets allow you to hear things sneaking up on you during gameplay and essentially hear everything you can’t see.
+However, most configurations of surround sound systems in headphones allow you to hear things sneaking up on you during gameplay and essentially hear everything you can’t see.

 A good microphone will not cut in and out while you’re speaking into them, and it should be able to pick up even your quieter voice to avoid this.